 1. The Ecological House of Langa

 Located in France, the Ecological House of Langa is a striking example of a sustainable habitat.
 This house has been fully equipped with photovoltaic solar panels, which cover most of its energy needs.
-With a rainwater recovery and composting system, it reduces its environmental impact while providing a comfortable living environment.
+Thanks to a rainwater recovery and composting system, it reduces its environmental impact while providing a comfortable living environment.

 2. The Eco-Districts of Grenoble